Angular-Dynamic-Hooks/Documentation/documentation/standalone-mode.md

 This can be a problem if you have a service that takes care of some global tasks and should always work.

 To prevent this from happening, you can use the `APP_INITIALIZER` token provided by Angular.
-Simply "subscribe" to the the `APP_INITIALIZER` token in the providers given to `createProviders()` and your service will always be constructed when calling `scope.parseHooks`, irrespective if it finds anything.
+Simply "subscribe" to the the `APP_INITIALIZER` token in the providers given to <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/standalone.ts#L50" target="_blank">`createProviders`</a> and your service will always be constructed when calling `scope.parse`, irrespective if it finds anything.

 ```ts
   import { APP_INITIALIZER } from '@angular/core';